-- Sends products from one place to another by truck, rail, vessel, or airplane.
+- Sends products from one place to another by truck, rail, vessel or airplane.

-- Uses the hazardous materials regulations to determine the product's:
+- · Uses the hazardous materials regulations to decide the product's:

-- Proper shipping name.
+- Proper shipping name

-- Hazard class.
+- Hazard class

-- Identification number.
+- Identification number

-- Correct packaging.
+- Correct packaging

-- Correct label and markings.
+- Correct label and markings

-- Correct placards.
+- Correct placards

-- Must package, mark, and label the materials; prepare shipping papers; provide emergency response information; and supply placards.
+- Must package, mark and label the materials, prepare shipping papers, provide emergency response information and supply placards.

 - Certify on the shipping paper that the shipment has been prepared according to the rules (unless you are pulling cargo tanks supplied by you or your employer).

-The Carrier:
+The carrier:

-- Takes the shipment from the shipper to its destination. - Prior to transportation, checks that the shipper correctly described, marked, labeled, and otherwise prepared the shipment for transportation. - Refuses improper shipments. - Reports accidents and incidents involving hazardous materials to the proper government agency.
+- Takes the shipment from the shipper to its destination. - Prior to transportation, checks that the shipper correctly described, marked, labeled and otherwise prepared the shipment for transportation. - Refuses improper shipments. - · Reports accidents and incidents involving hazardous materials to the proper government agency.

-The Driver:
+The driver:

-- Makes sure the shipper has identified, marked, and labeled the hazardous materials properly. - Refuses leaking packages and shipments. - Placards his vehicle when loading, if required. - Safely transports the shipment without delay. - Follows all special rules about transporting hazardous materials. - Keeps hazardous materials shipping papers and emergency response information in the proper place.
+- Makes sure the shipper has identified, marked and labeled the hazardous materials properly. - Refuses leaking packages and shipments. - · Placards his vehicle when loading, if required. - · Safely transports the shipment without delay. - Follows all special rules about transporting hazardous materials. - Keeps hazardous materials shipping papers and emergency response information in the proper place.